TileDB-Inc/archived-TileDB-CLI-Python/README.md

 # TileDB-CLI

-TileDB-CLI is a hierarchical CLI interface to the TileDB Storage Engine.
+TileDB-CLI is a hierarchical command-line interface to the TileDB Storage Engine.

 ## Installation

-TileDB can be installed using `pip` with:
+TileDB-CLI can be installed using `pip` with:

 ```bash
 pip install tiledb-cli